microsoft/fast/packages/web-components/fast-foundation/docs/integrations/angular.md

 title: Angular
 sidebar_label: Angular
 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/docs/integrations/angular.md
+description: FAST integrates nicely with Angular.
+Let's take a look at how you can set up an Angular project, starting from scratch.
 ---

 FAST integrates nicely with Angular.
 Let's take a look at how you can set up an Angular project, starting from scratch.